Our faculty and staff are inspiring, dedicated, and committed to personal and professional growth.

 ebayerpacht@lakechamplainwaldorfschool.org

 Emily first joined the LCWS Community in 1989 as a kindergarten student in one of our first classes.
 Her parents were one of the founding families of LCWS and her mother served as the Administrative Director of the School for 8 years.
 Emily returned to LCWS as a parent in 2015 and soon after joined the Board of Trustees where she eventually served as Vice-President of the Board and Chair of the Health and Safety Committee throughout the Covid-19 pandemic.
 Emily was asked by the Board to step into the role of Interim Head of School in the fall of 2022 and then accepted a full time position as Head of School in the spring of 2023.
 Emily has a Bachelor’s of Music degree from New York University and a J.D. from the Benjamin N. Cardozo School of Law in New York City.
 Emily also received her High School education from High Mowing School, a Waldorf boarding school in Wilton, New Hampshire.
-Before joining LCWS as Head of School, Emily was a partner at Hoff Curtis, P.C. where she practiced family and criminal law.
+Before joining LCWS as Head of School, Emily was an Associate Attorney at Hoff Curtis, P.C. where she practiced family and criminal law.
 Emily brings a deep understanding and appreciation of Waldorf Education to her work as Head of School.
 Emily has four children enrolled at LCWS, who are enrolled in pre-kindergarten, third, fifth and sixth grade.
 Emily lives with her husband and children in Hinesburg, Vermont, next door to her parents.

 (she/her)